 Read more about how we manage climate, nature and social-related risks.

-Long-Range Plan (LRP) and corporate strategy
+LRP and corporate strategy

 We integrate climate-related risks into our corporate strategy via the LRP, which enables us to test our portfolio against climate-related risk scenarios to support informed decisions.
 Our LRP forecasts key data related to portfolio development and performance, production, costs and cash flow.
-We also forecast GHG emissions, carbon cost, low carbon capital spend, planned or possible GHG reduction projects and water volumes.
+We also forecast greenhouse gas (GHG) emissions, carbon cost, low carbon capital spend, planned or possible GHG reduction projects and water volumes.
 This data serves as a critical input for understanding our environmental footprint and the potential risks associated with planned business activities as well as emissions reduction opportunities.

 The objective of our Climate Risk Strategy is to manage climate-related risks, optimize opportunities and equip the company to respond to changes in key uncertainties, including government policies around the world, emissions reduction technologies, alternative energy technologies and changes in consumer trends.
 This strategy outlines choices around portfolio composition, emissions reductions, targets and incentives, emissions-related technology development, and our climate-related policies and finance sector engagement.
 To better understand long-term risk and mitigation options during the energy transition, we utilize four main energy transition scenarios that incorporate a wide range of possible outcomes for energy and carbon emissions to help shape our analysis and consideration of potential policy, technology and market risks.
 Read more about our Climate Risk Strategy.